 As per the new recruitment norms, the top 500 ranking of the university shall be referred from four famous world university ranking systems — Quacquarelli Symonds (QS) , Times Higher Education rankings , etc.

-The University Grants Commission (UGC) on 28th November 2018, said that PhD holders, that is, doctoral degree holders from top 500 foreign universities were eligible for direct recruitment as an assistant professor in Indian universities.
+The University Grants Commission (UGC) said that PhD holders, that is, doctoral degree holders from top 500 foreign universities were eligible for direct recruitment as an assistant professor in Indian universities.

 The top 500 ranking of the university will be taken from the four famous world university ranking systems– that is the Quacquarelli Symonds, Times Higher Education rankings and the Academic Ranking of World Universities of the Shanghai Jiao Tong University , said the UGC.